QwilApp/scryo/README.md

 scryo dump <files_or_dirs>
 ```

 This will parse js file(s) in the given files/directories and emit the parsed content as JSON to stdout.
+This output will allow one to write reasonably complex validation rules without having to worry about source parsing.

+Examples of validations than can be implemented with minimal effort:
+* Detecting duplicate command definitions
+* Identifying (and auto-deleting) unused cypress commands
+* Enforcing test naming and organisation conventions
+* e.t.c.

 The output will be in the following format, with an entry for every parsed file:
 ```text